bshastry/bshastry.github.io/_posts/2018-11-05-Deconstructing-ToBs-Slither.md

  time of writing addresses only the author's curiosity. haha.

 First things first, Slither itself is written in `python3`, yaay!
-However, it is targeted at applications (smart contracts) written in the Solidity programming language.
 One of the first things slither does is to use the solidity compiler (`solc` binary) to obtain the AST of the program to be analyzed.
 Therefore, before I proceed, let me install the Solidity compiler.